 Florida State University College of Law's Public Interest Law Center: Dedicated to the pursuit of justice and high professional standards

 The College of Law's Public Interest Law Center is building a strong reputation for providing effective legal services to the under-represented.
-It consists of two clinics: the Family Law Clinic and the Children's Law Clinic.
+It consists of two clinics: the Children's Advocacy Clinic and the Family Law Clinic.
 The Center's work has been featured in the New York Times Sunday Magazine, on the CBS television news program 60 Minutes II, and on National Public Radio program This American Life.
 Internationally, El Pais, Madrid's leading Sunday magazine, and Bild, a prominent German political magazine, have chronicled the Center's advocacy for children in Florida prisons.
 Recently, Center staff and students have been interviewed for a forthcoming article in a leading Finish children rights magazine.

 Just as important as the Center's legal representation is the real-world training it provides Florida State Law students.
 Founded in 1991, the Center educates second- and third-year law students in legal advocacy with an emphasis on intensive one-on-one and small group instruction.
 Like a medical school clinical program, the Center provides law students an opportunity to put their knowledge into practice, in this case to develop their lawyering skills and professionalism training and to represent indigent clients in a supervised educational environment.
 The Center's clinical program is limited to 16 students each semester, although many more apply.